 It’s unsurprising that Brockley is home to a large proportion of South East London’s street art pieces.
 Why?
 The Brockley Street Art Festival, that’s why!
 The annual festival adds new murals to shop shutters, house walls and garden fences.
 Over the years, artists such as The Doodle Man, Koeone, Kastruc, Artmongers and Artista have contributed to the project.

-Sydenham Hill Woods
+Street art in Sydenham Hill Woods

 We found this piece by Louis Masai whilst walking around Sydenham Hill Woods one weekend.
 You’ll find it close to the entrance of the park, underneath the disused railway arches.
 As with all his work, Masai’s piece focuses on the endangered wildlife, usually found close to where the artwork is located.
 This particular piece depicts a Brown Long-Eared Bat.
 Which is said to live within the railway tunnel.
 I’ve also seen some of his work in Shoreditch, Tower Hamlets and even Taunton.